Fluticasone/ vilanterol powder

 Brand Name: Breo Ellipta

 Long-acting beta-agonists, such as one of the active ingredients in fluticasone/vilanterol powder (vilanterol), have been rarely associated with an increased risk of asthma-related death.
-Fluticasone/vilanterol powder is not approved to treat asthma; safety and effectiveness in patients with asthma have not been confirmed.
+They may also increase the risk of asthma-related hospitalization in CHILDREN and TEENAGERS.
+Fluticasone/vilanterol powder should only be used to treat asthma patients who are not controlled by using another long-term asthma-control medicine.
+Fluticasone/vilanterol powder should not be used in patients whose asthma is well controlled by inhaled corticosteroids.

 Fluticasone/ vilanterol powder is used for:

-Treating chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema.
+Long-term treatment of chronic obstructive pulmonary disease (COPD), including chronic bronchitis and emphysema.
+It is also used to treat asthma in certain patients.
 It may also be used for other conditions as determined by your doctor.

 Fluticasone/vilanterol powder is an inhaled corticosteroid and long-acting bronchodilator combination.
 The corticosteroid works by reducing inflammation in the lungs, and the bronchodilator works by widening the airways in the lungs.
 This helps you breathe more easily.